Bergbaumuseum

 More information

-The museum is open every year from June to September 30, season start 2024 on the 1st of June.
+The Tyrolean Mining and Metallurgy Museum stays open every year from early June to the end of September on Mondays, Wednesdays, Fridays and Saturdays, season start 2024 on the 1st of June.

 Suggest an edit/correction